 Do all steroids cause hair loss?

-No. There is no data to back whether hair loss is more likely with oral steroids or injectable forms.
 It’s not a question of which are the best and worst steroids for hair loss prevention, but the general effect of anabolic steroids on the body and specifically, the hair follicles.
 Whether you experience hair loss while using steroids will also depend on your sensitivity to hormonal changes and genetic predisposition to go bald.

 Steroid use can increase your risk for hair loss.
 To learn how you can get ahead of thinning hair, connect with an expert.